grawlinson/dell-xps-9360/README.md

 * Thunderbolt (NVM21)

-NOTE: Unfortunately, most of the firmware files only work in Windows althought you can boot to a 'live-USB' version in order to install.
+NOTE: Unfortunately, most of the firmware files only work in Windows although you can boot to a 'live-USB' version in order to install.

 The BIOS can be updated via `fwupd` utility.